cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

 On 7th April 2014, Cuckoo Sandbox 1.1 is released.

+During summer 2015 Cuckoo Sandbox started the development of Mac OS X malware analysis as a `Google Summer of Code`_ project within `The Honeynet Project`_.
+*Dmitry Rodionov* qualified for the project and developed a working analyzer for Mac OS X.

 .. _`Google Summer of Code`: http://www.google-melange.com
 .. _`The Honeynet Project`: http://www.honeynet.org
 .. _`Malwr.com`: http://malwr.com